-Her new life began with tragedy after Dot was hit by a car and left to suffer.
+Her new life began with tragedy when poor senior cat Dot was hit by a car and left to suffer.

-As a semi-feral, senior cat at 10-years of age, her chances of being saved were slim.
+She was found and brought to what was unfortunately, a kill-shelter in May 2018.
+As a semi-feral, senior at 10-years of age, her chances of being saved were slim.

 Seeing Dot’s face and reading her story, she knew she had to do what she could for her.